FlexMeasures/flexmeasures/documentation/host/deployment.rst

    from flexmeasures.app import create as create_app
    application = create_app()

-The web server is told about the WSGI script, but also about the object which represents the application.
-For instance, if this script is called ``wsgi.py``, then the relevant argument to the gunicorn server is ``wsgi:application``.

 Keep in mind that FlexMeasures is based on `Flask <https://flask.palletsprojects.com/>`_, so almost all knowledge on the web on how to deploy a Flask app also helps with deploying FlexMeasures.